Special issue guidelines

-If you intend to propose an inter-journal special issue, please first send your proposal to the executive editors of the lead journal.
-If your proposal is accepted, please also contact the executive editors of the constituent journals to find out if they want to participate in the inter-journal special issue.
+If you intend to propose an inter-journal special issue, please first send your proposal to the co-editors-in-chief of the lead journal.
+If your proposal is accepted, please also contact the co-editors-in-chief of the constituent journals to find out if they want to participate in the inter-journal special issue.
 Only after all journals have agreed, should all information (see above) on the inter-journal special issue be sent to the Copernicus Publications Editorial Support.

 Special issue proposal and guidelines for editors

 Our guidelines are aimed at helping you with the process of submitting a proposal so that you might better understand your responsibilities as a special issue editor.
 We encourage contact with one of the co-editors-in-chief (see editorial board) to informally discuss a possible proposal or in case of questions not answered by these guidelines.
 Please note that we

 - require editor team diversity in terms of representing a variety of institutes, career stages, and gender;

 - particularly encourage review articles for a special issue, with an average of one review article solicited for every 8–10 papers in the special issue;